Last Updated: December 26, 2022

 up the site.
 Or they will put you on the list for federal clean-up if and when

 there's ever money.
 The new cash infusion from the infrastructure bill won't even begin to meet all of the financing needed to clean up the worst sites, so you have to be scrappy and persistent to get some dollars for your community.

 States also have voluntary clean-up programs.
 These may provide financial and/or technical assistance to property owners who want to clean up soil, spills, or waste collections on their properties but aren't under any federal requirement to do so.

+From this discussion you might think it was somehow illegal, immoral, or impossible for a developer to clean up a contaminated site.
 In all seriousness, property owners may choose to clean up their own messes, using qualified professionals of course, if they are so motivated.
 And you may buy a contaminated site, and clean it up yourself.

-• Citizens and community groups can engage in a mini-planning process in which you think through the ideal land use of the property.
+• Citizens and community groups can engage in a mini-planning process in which they think through the ideal land use of the property.
 It's possible that after testing, you may decide that it's not economically feasible to clean up every portion of the site to a degree where residential development will be possible.
 So it's a good idea to identify several alternatives.

 The ultimate goal of a cleanup or an environmental investigation is called a "no further action" letter, in which some level of government certifies that no further action will be necessary.